 How Often Should You Upgrade Your Driver?

-This is a question many golfers consider, especially as equipment manufacturers produce new models that promise even more distance and forgiveness than the previous generation.
-It leaves many of us asking should I buy a new driver in 2022?
+This is a question I get asked constantly as a club tester, especially as equipment manufacturers regularly produce new models that promise even more distance and forgiveness than the previous generation.

-How much of a difference do the technical developments make to the overall performance and if you choose not to invest in a new driver for a few years, what exactly are you giving up on?
-These are the questions that Neil and Joel look to answer in the video below.
+How much of a difference do the technical developments of the best drivers make to the overall performance, and if you choose not to invest in a new driver for a few years, what might you be missing out on?

 Looks